ronghuwz/SIMD-Optimization-FFT/README.md

-# 1. Explanation of the code (functionality of the program, program flow, and how you have used SIMD to accelerate)
+# 1. File explanation
 ## a.
 Functionality:
 The program is designed to perform a 2D FFT on a square matrix of complex numbers (represented as std::complex<double>).
 FFT is a widely used algorithm in digital signal processing for converting signals between time and frequency domains.
+#### fft_original_program.cpp is the original code without optimization.
+#### fft_SIMD_program_final.cpp is the SIMD-optimized code.

 ## b.
 Program Flow:
 ### Define the FFT function: